ess/smart_aleck-rails/README.md

 ## Production ##

+There are three ways to run the application in production: bare server, container orchestration, and 12-factor PaaS.
+A PostgreSQL database for the app is presumed to exist for each of these scenarios.

+### Bare Server ###

+To run the application on a bare server (ie Engine Yard Cloud), there isn't actually all that much to do.
+In short, one just needs to make sure that the environment variables listed in `config/initializers/figaro.rb` are populated in the shell that will execute the application.

+On EY Cloud, for example, you might use the `custom-env_vars` cookbook to set up values for `DATABASE_URL` and `SECRET_KEY_BASE`.

+Alternately, one might add a deployment step that writes out `config/application.yml` that contains entries for those variables.

+Aside from that, the only thing that one needs to do is to run the application via `bundle exec unicorn ...`.

+### Container Orchestration ###

 A Docker based production configuration is included.
 To get started, you'll need Docker installed locally as well as an account on a repository to which you can push images.
 Once all of that is taken care of, the release process is like so (assuming you've set up local access to your repo):

 1. Build a tagged image: `docker build -t <your-repo-username>/smart_aleck-rails:<build-version>`
 2. Push your image: `docker push <your-repo-username>/smart_aleck-rails:<build-version>`
 3. Instruct your container orchestrator to use the new version of the image

+On an initial deploy, you'll also need to configure the orchestrator to inject `DATABASE_URL` and `SECRET_KEY_BASE` to reference your database and your install-specific crypto key base, respectively.

+### 12-factor PaaS ###

+To run the app on a 12-factor PaaS (ie Heroku/Deis/Hephy/Dokku), you effectively just need to push the application to the PaaS and configure both `DATABASE_URL` and `SECRET_KEY_BASE`.

+A `Procfile` is included that describes the default server process, and it is presumed that the `Dockerfile` included with the application will be detected and used by the PaaS to build the application.

 ## History ##